 - Mechanical License.
 A mechanical license gives the license holder permission to reproduce the sound of a recording.
 For example, an artist that records a cover song needs a mechanical license.
-Each time a copy of a song is made e.g. every CD produced, royalties are paid to the songwriter.
-In some cases, however, the payments are divided amongst band, label, and publishers.
+Each time a copy of a song is made, e.g. every CD produced, royalties are due to the songwriter(s) and/or publisher(s).

 - Print License.
-This license is obtained to copy or reprint lyrics of sheet music for a song that someone else wrote for personal use or reproduction.
-The royalties are paid to the composer or author of the song for the right to print the work.
+This license is obtained to copy or reprint lyrics or sheet music for a song that someone else wrote.
+The royalties are paid to the writer(s) and/or publisher(s) of the song for the right to print the work.
 The Print License is required for every song copied or used by a third party.
 This type of license can be necessary to create a music book or a song sheet.
 The price of Print Licenses is negotiated on a case-by-case basis between the copyright holder and the licensee, thus there is no set price range.

 - Blanket License.
-Performing rights organizations and collecting societies offer blanket licenses that allow a Licensee to have access to a portion or complete repertoire of songs for a flat annual fee.
-The licensee (client) can be, for example, a radio station or a shopping center that wants to play background music.
-From the Licensee’s point of view, it is less time-consuming than other options because it enables them to avoid clearing each song’s right with the relative copyright owner(s).
-These blanket licenses allow the system to flow smoothly and efficiently.
+Performing Rights Organizations and collecting societies offer blanket licenses that allow a licensee to have access to a portion or complete repertoire of songs for a flat annual fee.
+The licensee can be, for example, a radio station or a shopping center that wants to play background music.
+From the licensee’s point of view, it is less time-consuming to purchase a Blanket License because it enables them to avoid clearing each song’s right with the relative copyright owner(s).
+These Blanket Licenses allow the system to flow smoothly and efficiently.